Skip to content

 CHC:Gt (reaction and decision speed)

-Administration method:Research nurse; face to face; CAPI
+Administration method:Research nurse; face to face computer-assisted personal interview (CAPI)

 Procedure:Task 1: Using the CAPI, participants were instructed to press a key as quickly as possible every time the numbers '0' or '8' appeared on screen.
 Participants were instructed to use 1 finger only.
 There were delays of 1 - 3 seconds between each letter, to avoid anticipation.
 The test began with 8 practice trials.
 For the full test, a total of 20 trials were completed.